MyParcelCOM/docs/content/api/resources/shops.md

 {{% /expand%}}

 {{%expand "Updating a shop" %}}
 A shop can be updated (patched) with the following endpoint.
-Patching means that only the changed the changed attributes should be provided in the request body.
+Patching means that only the changed attributes should be provided in the request body.

 **Request**